remiberthoz/anki-periodic-table-memory-pegs/CONTRIBUTING.md

 sentence or create a memory peg for a new element, you are on the right page!
 Below you will find guidelines to help you go through the process.

-If you have an idea but do not feel like implementing it youself, you can [open a new issue](https://github.com/remiberthoz/anki-periodic-table-memory-pegs/issues).
+If you have an idea but do not feel like implementing it yourself, you can [open a new issue](https://github.com/remiberthoz/anki-periodic-table-memory-pegs/issues).

 ## Contributor's guide